CB108/LinkedIn_ETL/README.md

 # LinkedIn_ETL
 Extracting Unstructred Data from the web using Beautiful Soup.
-Transforming and Loading with Python
+Transforming and Loading onto local drive with Python